SAMUEL PARKES 1899–1918

 Burial: Mont Huon Military Cemetery, Le Treport.
 Grave reference: VII.
 E. 11A.

-Age 1 living in Shelford with grandmother Rebecca Parkes (Head), father Reuben and mother Evelyn.
+Age one, living in Shelford with widowed grandmother Rebecca Parkes (Head), sixty-five, charwoman, father Reuben, twenty-four, yardman on farm, and mother Evelyn, twenty-two.

 Age 11, living in Shelford with grandmother Rebecca Parkes (Head), parents George Reuben a farm labourer and Evelyn and sister Rebecca Ann 6.